Skip to content

 D4 — Codex docs (codex.runspectral.com) share the operations auth gate

-Per ADR-048 D3, codex runs on Cloudflare Pages with a Pages Function that validates the JWT against the Supabase JWKS and checks the same operations scope — the auth check is a direct port of Operations Start’s Pattern A. Session cookie scoped at runspectral.com eTLD+1 (per ADR-046 D8) is naturally visible to codex.runspectral.com.
+Per ADR-052 D4, codex runs on Cloudflare Pages with a Pages Function that validates the JWT against the Supabase JWKS and checks the same operations scope — the auth check is a direct port of Operations Start’s Pattern A. Session cookie scoped at runspectral.com eTLD+1 (per ADR-046 D8) is naturally visible to codex.runspectral.com.

 Alternatives considered

-Keep ADR-009 — operations as a section inside the customer dashboard (the v0.2.0 framing).
+Operations as a section inside the customer dashboard.
 Rejected for the three forces above.
 Doable, but mixes staff and customer failure surfaces and pushes the auth gate inward.

-Operations as a separate app but sharing the same TanStack Start process via host-routing (the original TA-21 D5 “two TanStack Start processes with audience-aligned static mounts”).
-Refined by ADR-048 D3 to drop static mounts; a single Start process handling both customer and staff routes was considered and rejected — auth boundary is cleanest at the deployment edge.
+Operations as a separate app but sharing the same TanStack Start process via host-routing.
+Rejected — a single Start process handling both customer and staff routes mixes the boundary; the auth boundary is cleanest at the deployment edge.
+(ADR-052 D1 drops the static-mount approach to subdomain routing.)

 Operations as a server-rendered page set inside apps/api (no separate frontend).
 Rejected.
 Operations needs interactive UI density; serving HTML from FastAPI conflates the API tier with frontend concerns.